×

 Are there good restaurants in Hungary?

 "One of Hungary's most beloved restaurants is Bock Bistro, located in Budapest.
 Bock Bistro is known for its traditional Hungarian cuisine, such as goulash, paprikash, and stuffed cabbage.
 The restaurant also offers a wide selection of international dishes, such as steak and pasta.
 The atmosphere is cozy and inviting, and the staff is friendly and attentive.
 Another popular restaurant in Hungary is Kádár Étterem, located in the city of Szeged.
 This restaurant is known for its traditional Hungarian dishes, such as stuffed peppers, beef stew, and chicken paprikash.
 The restaurant also offers a wide selection of international dishes, such as pizza and burgers.
 The atmosphere is warm and inviting, and the staff is friendly and helpful.
 Finally, the restaurant Kiskakukk, located in Budapest, is a favorite among locals and tourists alike.
 This restaurant is known for its traditional Hungarian dishes, such as stuffed cabbage, beef goulash, and chicken paprikash.
 The restaurant also offers a wide selection of international dishes, such as steak and pasta.
-The atmosphere is cozy and inviting, and the staff is friendly and attentive," said one expat living in Hungary.
+The atmosphere is cozy and inviting, and the staff is friendly and attentive," said one expat.

 Where will I buy groceries and do other shopping in Hungary?